Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/overview.md

 Going beyond the provision of on-premise hosted utilities for importing user objects and related records, Hornbill also provides the ability to import user objects natively from various cloud data sources.

 This feature enables seamless data imports into Hornbill instances from external cloud services, eliminating the need for customer-hosted binaries or configuration.
-The import process for User type records is streamlined, while ensuring flexibility, security, and ease of management.
+The import process for user-type records is streamlined, while ensuring flexibility, security, and ease of management.

+When importing users from cloud services, you will generally take the following steps:
+1. (*One time only*) If you have not yet imported data from cloud services, [you must set up a KeySafe key](/data-imports-guide/cloud-users/overview#setting-up-a-keysafe-key).
+1. Set up an import configuration.
+This varies based on your cloud platform.
+See the instructions [for Entra ID](/data-imports-guide/cloud-users/entraid) or [for Google Workspace](/data-imports-guide/cloud-users/googleworkspace), depending on your platform.
+1. [Run a preview of the import](/data-imports-guide/cloud-users/overview#previewing-an-import).
+Make edits to your configuration until you're happy with how the data looks.
+1. [Run an impact analysis](/data-imports-guide/cloud-users/overview#running-an-impact-analysis).
+Again, make edits to the configuration until you're happy.
+1. Run the import using the **Run Import** option, which is when the users actually get imported.

 ## Accessing Cloud Data Imports

 Access to Cloud Data Imports is controlled by a system role called *Data Imports Administrator*.
 This role allows users to create and manage data-import configurations, and to run cloud-to-cloud data-import jobs.

 To find Cloud Data Imports, navigate to **Configuration > Platform Configuration > Data > Cloud Data Imports**.

-## How many separate imports will you do?
-If you have both Full Users and Basic Users, you will likely want to do two imports.
-This is because all users brought in from a single import get assigned the same user type.
-You cannot import all of your users in one import and then afterward specify that some of them are are Full Users and others are Basic Users.
-You will need to do *more* than two imports if you'll have more than two user types.
-Plan your separate import jobs based on how many different groups you will organize your users into.

 ## Setting up a KeySafe key